stephen-quiton/stephen-quiton.github.io/pages/qcfw.md

 ```
 This is the primary function that is to be run as its own pytask; it takes a label (which is the name of your input file without .inp), performs a Custodian-corrected qchem job, and returns the results in a json encoding.

-An important note is if the user provides the encoding string, that implies that the input file for that firework has not been generated; Conversely, if you already have your input file ready (which is usually the first firework in the workflow), then there is no need to provide an encoding from which to obtain an optimized geometry.
+An important note is if `run_QChem` is provided with an encoding string, that implies that the input file for that firework has not been created.
+If that is the case, the encoding and the requested new sections (rem,pcm,solvent, etc.) are used to create the new input file.
+Conversely, if you already have your input file ready (which is usually the case for first firework in the workflow), then there is no need to provide an encoding from which to obtain an optimized geometry.
 Let's take the example from the main tutorial:

 ```python